Cycles in synchronous iterative voting: general robustness and examples in Approval Voting: Introduction

-Laslier \cite{Laslier2009leader} proved that under a large-electorate model with uncertainty in the recording of votes and perfect common information, the best course of action for voters results in a particular strategy, the ``Leader Rule''.
+A stronger argument originates in Laslier \cite{Laslier2009leader}, where it is proved that under a large-electorate model with uncertainty in the recording of votes and perfect common information, the best course of action for voters results in a particular heuristic, the ``Leader Rule'' (LR).
 Additionally, he proved that if there is a Condorcet winner and all voters apply the Leader Rule, then there is at least one equilibrium, and any equilibrium elects the Condorcet winner.\footnote{A similar argument has been raised by Warren D. Smith and is used by advocates of Approval Voting and Range Voting, see https://www.rangevoting.org/AppCW.html.
-The argument of Smith is much less rigorous than Laslier's, since the equilibrium assumption is kept implicit.} Let us give more detail on these results, explained in the framework we shall use here.
+The argument of Smith is less rigorous than Laslier's, since the equilibrium assumption is kept implicit.}

-To be applied, the Leader Rule (LR) needs voters to have a conception about which candidate is likely to win the election (the expected winner), and which candidate is likely to turn second (the expected runner-up).
-The LR then consists, given the preferences of the voter, in voting for all candidates preferred to the expected winner, to no candidate the expected winner is preferred to, and to vote for the expected winner if and only if she is preferred to the expected runner-up; in particular, this strategic voting selects one particular case of the various sincere ways to vote.
-Laslier shows that under a certain small uncertainty on the recording of votes, this strategy maximizes the odds of improving the outcome of the election.